-Joao Lourenco; Can 'Angola's JLo' fill Dos Santos' shoes? - BBC News
+Who is Angola's JLo?

-Joao Lourenco; Can 'Angola's JLo' fill Dos Santos' shoes?
+Joao Lourenco: Can 'Angola's JLo' fill Dos Santos' shoes?

-Joao Lourenco has a huge challenge, looking set to become Angola's first new president in 38 years, succeeding the world's second-longest second president, Jose Eduardo dos Santos.
+Joao Lourenco has a huge challenge ahead, as he becomes Angola's first new president in 38 years.

+The ruling People's Movement for the Liberation of Angola (MPLA) has won a huge majority in parliament following the 23 August election, according to official results, meaning he will succeed Jose Eduardo Dos Santos.

-For anyone who wanted to survive politically in Angola during the Dos Santos presidency, there was one golden rule: Do not make your ambitions known.
+Under Mr Dos Santos, there was one golden rule for anyone who wanted to survive politically in Angola: Do not make your ambitions known.

 President Dos Santos remained in charge by making sure that any potential challenger was quickly sidelined.